-One of the most in-demand careers is working as an HVAC technician.
-Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.
+A career that’s increasingly in demand is an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to make.

 What Does It Mean to Be an HVAC Technician?